 In the label settings, after you choose the option to base the label on an event, you'll see the option to Choose an event type.
 An event type is simply a general description of an event that you want to associate a label with.

-For example, if you create an event type named Product Lifetime, you'll create event-based labels with names that describe what types of content you want the labels to be applied to, such as "Product development files" or "Product business decision records".
+For example, if you create an event type named Product Lifetime, you'll create event-based retention labels with names that describe what types of content you want the labels to be applied to, such as "Product development files" or "Product business decision records".

-Step 3: Publish or auto-apply the label
+Step 3: Publish or auto-apply the event-based retention labels

 Step 4: Enter an asset ID